Building a GenU (Generative AI Use Cases JP) v5.4 environment compatible with Claude Opus 4.6

 ["xxx.xxx.xxx.xxx/32"] |

-Data residency requirements define rules about "in which country or region an organization's data should be physically stored and processed."
-If data cannot be taken out of Japan, configure Japanese domestic cross-region inference.
-However, relatively new Opus models like Claude 4.5 or 4.6 may often not be available.
+Data residency requirements are rules defining "in which country or region an organization's data should be physically stored and processed."
+If data cannot be taken outside Japan, configure Japan domestic cross-region inference.
+However, newer Opus models like Claude 4.5 or 4.6 may not be available in many cases.

-If you have data residency requirements but want to choose relatively new models, use the following configuration:
+If you have data residency requirements but want to select relatively new models, the modelIds in generative-ai-use-cases/packages/cdk/parameter.ts would be set as follows:

 ],